- Contact information

-- any resident who is an active member of the Armed Forces* stationed outside of Wisconsin who is on furlough or leave; or
+- is a resident who is an active member of the Armed Forces* stationed outside of Wisconsin who is back in Wisconsin on furlough or leave; or

-- any nonresident who is still an active member of the Armed Forces* and who is stationed outside of Wisconsin, BUT ONLY IF they were a resident at the time they entered active service.
+- is a nonresident who is an active member of the Armed Forces* stationed outside of Wisconsin, who is back in Wisconsin on furlough or leave, BUT ONLY IF they were a resident at the time they entered active service.

 *Active U.S. Armed Forces members also includes any person who is a member of a unit incorporated into the Armed Forces, such as an activated National Guard unit serving under the direction of a branch of the U.S. Armed Forces.

-Any resident in active service with the U.S. Armed Forces stationed outside Wisconsin, and who is on furlough or leave, may obtain a turkey permit for any zone and time period, without the need to go through the normal application and drawing process.
+Any resident in active service with the U.S. Armed Forces stationed outside Wisconsin, and who presents their military I.D. and leave papers, may obtain a turkey permit for any zone and time period, without the need to go through the normal application and drawing process.

 To obtain a turkey carcass tag, contact DNR Customer Service at 1-888-936-7463.

-Any resident in active service with the U.S. Armed Forces stationed outside Wisconsin, who is on furlough or leave, may purchase a sturgeon spearing license after the October 31 deadline, through the end of the open season for spearing sturgeon.
+Any resident in active service with the U.S. Armed Forces stationed outside Wisconsin, who presents their military I.D. and leave papers, may purchase a sturgeon spearing license after the October 31 deadline, through the end of the open season for spearing sturgeon.

 For more information, contact the DNR Customer Service at 1-888-936-7463.